Kazu010101/RMIT-Cybersecurity-Project/README.md

 ## Objective

 In this team project comprised of four members including myself, the primary objective is to design and implement a cybersecurity improvement and management plan for XYZ which company comprises of 20-40 employees with a basic SOHO network environment.
 The team is required to leverage introductory Red Team and Blue Team methods to test, verify, and establish a secure system resistant to common vulnerabilities.
+Note that although we worked as a team, the RMIT project assessment requires each team member to build up the virtual environment personally and demonstrates running configuration to the teacher.
+Thus, all screenshots provided in this portfolio are from my own labs.

 Over the course of 5 weeks project duration, our team had:
 - Collaborated on decision-making to outline an effective cybersecurity strategy.